-ANN ARBOR, Mich. — The plaintiffs in the litigation related to the lead-contaminated water crisis in Flint, Mich., on Dec.
-17 filed a brief in Michigan federal court, contending that it should deny a motion filed by one of the defendants, who seeks certification of the order that vacated a previous opinion that would allow him to file an interlocutory appeal (In re Flint Water Cases [Luke Waid, et al. v.
+ANN ARBOR, Mich. — The plaintiffs in the lead-contaminated water crisis lawsuit in Flint, Mich., on Feb.
+19 filed a brief in Michigan federal court contending that it should not consider the brief filed by one of the water authority defendants seeking dismissal because evidence supports the claim that he helped draft an interim plan that knowingly harmed the residents by contaminating the drinking water (In re Flint Water Cases [Luke Waid, et al. v.
 Richard D. Snyder, et al.], No. 16-10444, E.D.
 Mich.).

 BALTIMORE — The mayor and City Council of Baltimore on Feb.
 19 sued Monsanto Co. and its subsidiaries in Maryland federal court, claiming that the companies are liable for contaminating stormwater and bodies of water in the state with polychlorinated biphenyls (PCBs) (Mayor and City Council of Baltimore v.
 Monsanto Co., et al., No. 19-cv-00483, D. Md.).